muratk5n/thirdwave/en/index.md

 Tony Blink Blink 737 must have overruled it.
 This smells like the doing of the surface state...
-Military-industrial-donor complex control of high-levels of goverment is on display.
+Military-industrial-donor complex control of high-levels of goverment on display.
 The depths are fine, the top is corrupted, amoral, mercantile.

 The Guardian: "The state department falsified a report earlier this month to absolve Israel of responsibility for blocking humanitarian